Wuvist/sgx3000/report_draft.md

 By law and IRS regulation, REITs must pay out 90% or more of their taxable profits to shareholders in the form of dividends.
 As a result, REIT companies are often exempt from most corporate income tax.
 Hence, REITs provide a high dividend for investors.
 There are currently 42 REITs and property trusts listed in Singapore.
 The average dividend yield of S-REITs was 7.6% as of 31 December 2022.
 This compares favorably with the 10-year Singapore government bond benchmark yield of 3.1% and the CDF ratio of 2.5%.

 Forward yield is the percentage of a company's current stock price that it expects to pay out as dividends over 12 months.
-Based on 15th March 2024 close price calculation, we plot the following stocks' forward dividend yield to verify the yield level of S-REITs.[^1]
+Based on 15th March 2024 close price calculation, we plot the following stocks' forward dividend yield to verify the yield level of S-REITs.[^1] [^2]

 ![REITs analysis yield](/REITS%20yield.png "Figure 5 REITs yields comparison")

 [^1]:
     we use following REITs and stocks:
+    (1) REITs( blue points):
-    REITs( blue points):Sabana REIT (SGX: M1GU)
+     Sabana REIT (SGX: M1GU)
       An industrial REIT with a portfolio of 18 properties in Singapore covering high-tech industrial, warehouse and logistics, and general industrial sectors.
      Keppel Pacific Oak US REIT (SGX: CMOU)
       An office REIT with 13 freehold office buildings and business campuses across eight markets in the US.

-Frasers Logistics & Commercial Trust (SGX: BUOU)
-A diversified portfolio of 108 properties across Singapore, the UK, Australia, the netherlands and Germany.
+     Frasers Logistics & Commercial Trust (SGX: BUOU) A diversified portfolio of 108 properties across Singapore, the UK, Australia, the netherlands and Germany.
      Mapletree Logistics Trust (SGX: M44U)
       An industrial REIT with a portfolio of 187 properties spread across eight countries.
 The price of these REITs in over one years.
+[^2]:

-Stocks in other sectors (Non-REITs,red points):
+    (2) Stocks in other sectors (Non-REITs,red points):
      SGX-Singapore Exchange Limited,
+     Telecommunications
-Telecommunications - Singapore Telecommunications Limited, Industrial Goods and shipbuilding - Yangzijiang Shipbuilding (Holdings) Ltd.
+     Singapore Telecommunications Limited,
+     Industrial Goods and shipbuilding
+      Yangzijiang Shipbuilding (Holdings) Ltd.
+     Food & Beverage
-Food & Beverage- Wilmar International Limited (5%) Agriculture Golden Agri-Resources Ltd Transportation-Singapore Airlines Limited Utilities-Sembcorp Industries Ltd
+      Wilmar International Limited (5%) Agriculture Golden Agri-Resources Ltd.
+      Transportation-Singapore Airlines Limited
+      Utilities-Sembcorp Industries Ltd
       Services-United Overseas Insurance Limited
      Real-estate Stocks(Orange points):
       Keppel Ltd.
       CapitaLand Investment Limited
       City Developments Limited

 We can observe that the majority of REITs stands higher than the 5% yield rate line which indicating that these type of assets provider a relative higher dividends to investors.
 Unfortunately, these blue points also falls in the left corner, where is low value stocks.